 Different Actuator Types in IoT

-Now we’ve looked at what separates actuators from sensors, we’re going to go deeper into the different actuators on the market and the function they serve.
+Now that we’ve looked at what separates actuators from sensors, we’re going to go deeper into the different actuators on the market and the function they serve.

 A pneumatic actuator is a device that converts energy – typically in the form of compressed air – into mechanical motion.